y-gagar1n/nanoid-good/README.md

 This is a drop-in replacement for **Nano ID** which means you can just change the name of imported package from `nanoid` to `nanoid-good`.

+## How it works

+It checks every generated ID through a vocabulary of obscene words.
+If any match is found, then ID is generated again and again until it gets clean ID which is returned.

+It finds bad words with mixed registry and words which are hidden in between other letters.

+For example:

+`Uakgb_J5m9g~0JDMpoRnqLJ`

+This one will be considered a bad word because of `poRn` hidden near the end.

 ## Installation

 ```shell